aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/40-canary-split-traffic.md

   - reviews # reviews.<namespace>.svc.cluster.local
   gateways:
     # Here you bind this virtualService to the gateway bookinfo-gateway, and to the whole mesh.
-    # Which means that the rules of this virtualservice will apply at this gateway level, and the whole mesh.
+    # Which means that the rules of this virtualservice will apply to this gateway level, and to the whole mesh.
   - bookinfo-gateway
   - mesh
   http: